colinmeinke/wilderness/README.md

   [`timeline()` function](#timeline-function)
 - `start` is a *function* that is called when the animation starts
+- `update` is a *function* that is called every time the animation updates

 ##### Retrieving properties from the DOM